erkston/lobby-bot-dl/README.md

 ![ExampleLobby1](https://i.imgur.com/0UdUNIs.png) ![ExampleLobby2](https://i.imgur.com/VuqXvMy.png)

-The bot also supports multiple configs that act as templates to easily create lobbies for different regions, games, team sizes, etc.
+The bot also supports presets that act as templates to easily create lobbies for different regions, games, team sizes, etc.
-All options listed in the NA and EU json.example configs can be used.
+The config/presets/ folder has example configs showing which settings are templatable.
 These settings will override the defaults in config.json when a lobby is created.

 ### Usage

-Start a lobby using /startlobby SERVER:PORT PASSWORD CONFIG
+Start a lobby using /startlobby SERVER:PORT PASSWORD PRESET

 ![startlobby command](https://i.imgur.com/q2bNbcA.png)

-The Config field is case sensitive, the command discription will tell you what configs are available.
+The Preset field is case sensitive, the command discription will tell you what presets are available.
-If no additional configs are added other than config.json, default will be the only available selection.
+If no presets are added to the /config/presets/ folder, default will be the only available selection.

 The bot will also send an admin panel to whoever issues the command to start the lobby: